AlexanderHansson4225/CourseArchive/Year2/CS/FuncProgg/README.md

 getInt = do
   aLine <- getLine
   return (read aLine :: Int)
-  -- transform aLine to Int
+  transform aLine to Int
   -- IO takes an argument, annotates it as `IO, andr return unannotates it

 ```
 Clarification: Return doesnt return anything in classic way
 - It simply unpackages whats in it

-### lambda laughter fixed with monads
+### lambda laughter fixed with monads (more about monads later)
 The IO monad gives type safe laughters
 ```
 laugh :: IO ()